Fourier-Mukai and autoduality for compactified Jacobians. I: Proof of Theorem D

 \section{Proof of Theorem D}

 The aim of this section is to prove Theorem D from the introduction.
-We will fist prove the result for fine compactified Jacobians that admit an Abel map, in the sense of Definition \ref{D:ex-Abel-sep}.
+We will first prove the result for fine compactified Jacobians of curves that admit an Abel map, in the sense of \S \ref{S:Abel}, and under the assumption that the underlying curve does not have separating nodes.